jimhigson/oboe.js/writing/main/2_Introduction.md

 The cadence of the right sequence has better pacing of requests with 4 being made at roughly equal intervals rather than a single request and then a rapid burst of 3.

+Terminating the message early is though of as a useful and routine technique, not simply as a way of dealing with error cases.

 Despite the enthusiasm for which SOA and REST in particular has been adapted, I believe this model isn't being used to its fullest potential.